PhilipKone/Kone-Consult/README.md

 <img src="assets/images/Logo.png" alt="Kone Consult Logo" width="200" align="center">

 Kone Consult is a modern web application that provides comprehensive research assistance to students, professionals, and organizations.
 The platform offers a suite of services including research topic selection, data analysis, report writing, mentorship, and assignment support—all accessible via an intuitive, responsive interface.
-Part of the Kone Code Academy ecosystem.
+Part of the Kone Academy ecosystem.

 ---